victormatheusdev/mdb_on_rails/README.md

-# mdb_on_rails
+# MDB on Rails Ruby Gem
-A gem  that makes it possible to use MDBootstrap w/ Rails.
+A gem  that makes it possible to use [MDBootstrap](https://mdbootstrap.com/ "Oficial MDBootstrap website") w/ Rails.

+## Installation